How to get a Certificate of Exemption in Minnesota

 Step 6 – Select the purchaser’s type of business

 Step 7 – Check the reason for exemption.
-Retailer reselling merchandise will typically select box H, Resale.
+Retailers reselling merchandise will typically select box H, Resale.

 Step 8 – The purchaser will certify the property being purchased is for resale and sign and date the certificate.